berachain/BRIPs/roles.md

 ## Maintainers

-Maintainers evaluate the technical feasibility of BerIPs, provide implementation feedback, and integrate accepted proposals into the protocol.
+Maintainers evaluate the technical feasibility of BRIPs, provide implementation feedback, and integrate accepted proposals into the protocol.

 | Name / Handle | Role / Team        | GitHub |
 |---------------|--------------------|--------|